Time dispersion in quantum electrodynamics: Applications

+The $\varpi_{p}^{M}\to\varpi_{p}$ as $\mu\to0$.
 The initial GTF acted in a way parallel to the regularization factors often employed in SQM, but it comes organically out of the calculation, it is not supplied by hand.